MSIA/MSiA400_GrandTeton/msia400_GrandTeton_BuildChange_week2.md

 ## MSIA 400 Grand Teton (Project Build Change) Weekly Update
 ## Oct 24 2019 WEEK 2

-This week we setup the remote desktop environement and installed the required packages (OpenCV, etc.) useful for us.
+This week we were able to setup the remote desktop environement and installed the required packages (OpenCV, etc.) useful for us.

 We have created two ipynb notebooks this week.
 The same code can also be found in corresponding py script files.